Photo by israel palacio on Unsplash

 Lastly, having a central digital hub of all your music means you can manage everything in one place in an organised and searchable format.

 Copyright law for music is slightly different as in many cases there's more than one party involved.
-For example, there may be a singer, song writer, musician and producer.
-It's more simple if you write and record a song yourself, as this would make you the sole copyright owner of your musical work.
+There may be multiple copyright owners, a singer, song writer, musician and producer.
+It's more simple if you write and record a song yourself, as this would make you the sole copyright holder of your musical work and give you exclusive rights to the audio files and put you in the position to collect royalties as the sole artist.

-Music copyright laws are such that, without a written agreement, co-authors of a song or recording, own an equal share of the copyright.
-For example, if there are two co-authors then each would own 50% of the copyright or three co-authors would each own 33.3%.
+Musical copyright laws are such that, without a written agreement, co-authors of a song or recording, become equal share copyright holders.
+If there are two co-authors then each would own 50% of the copyright or three co-authors would each own 33.3%.
 This is true, even if one of the authors were to write the majority of the song, 80% for example.
-Without a written agreement, the share of copyright is equally split.
+Even though they may feel they are own the main composition copyright, without a written agreement, the share of copyrighted material is equally split.

 There are cases where an author can be employed or work under a "work made for hire" agreement, in which case the employer will own the song copyright.
 Cases can be dependent on the individual circumstances, for example, if a song writer was employed by a music production company, this would likely fall under a "work made for hire" agreement, as could an agreement with a music recording studio that was hired to record a song.
 It is a good idea to familiarise yourself with copyright laws for music or speak to a copyright lawyer to understand exactly how to protect yourself and your musical work.

-In the UK, when it comes to music copyright length, there are two parts.
-There's the the music and lyrics and sound recordings.
+UK copyright law, when it comes to music copyright length, there are two parts to understand.
+There's music and lyrics and sound recordings.
 Generally speaking, the music and lyrics has a copyright of the lifetime of the author(s), plus 70 years.
 However, the sound recording is 50 years from the end of the year of first transmission.

-For example, the musical composition of Mozart as an original work, is no longer under copyright and is free to use.
-However, a sound recording of an orchestra playing Mozarts' music could still have copyright protection.
+The musical composition of Mozart as an original work, is no longer under copyright and is free to use.
+However, a sound recording of an orchestra playing Mozarts' music could still have copyright protection and if you were to use it without permission in your YouTube video, you may find your having to pay royalties to the orchestra and copyright owner.

-Knowing how to copyright a song is important to protect yourself both for any financial royalties as well as crediting the song to you.
+It's important to protect yourself both for financial royalties as well as crediting the song to you for the underlying work.
 There are individual circumstances involved so it's wise to research as much as you can and ideally, confirm with a copyright lawyer in the country where you're based.